 - Viral agent of fifth disease, a childhood exanthem.

-- Virus has tropism for erythroid precursors in marrow, with pure red blood cell (RBC) aplasia.
+- Virus has tropism for erythroid precursors in the bone marrow.
+Infection can progress to pure red blood cell aplasia (PRCA) particularly in immunocompromised patients.

 TY - ELEC